Schiiss/blog/_posts/2026-03-30-what-spark-spread-tells-you-about-texas-grid-stress.md

 - **CCGT** (combined cycle gas turbine, ~49% efficient): `7.0 MMBtu/MWh`: the workhorses that run most of the day.
 - **Peaker** (simple cycle, ~34% efficient): `10.0 MMBtu/MWh`: expensive to run, called only when the grid is stressed.

-A positive spread means the plant covers its fuel cost and makes money generating.
+A positive spread means the plant covers its fuel cost and makes money generating electricity.
 A negative spread means every megawatt-hour it produces loses money on fuel alone.

 On January 28, with power at $200/MWh and gas at $7.46/MMBtu, the CCGT spread was $200 − (7.0 × $7.46) = $147.67.
 Many gas plants were earning extremely high margins.
 On January 21, with power at just $22.44 and a spread of -$11.69, few plants would choose to run purely for energy revenue.